AnandSinhaProjects/Flutter_Project_No_error/README.md

 - Install the pubsec.yaml file for all the requirements.
 - And run the dart program in the main.
 - Installation of Java is also important check the JAVA Version with you flutter.
+- Install Java for Gradle if using VSCode but better use the code in with XML installed and in Android Studio.